Automorphisms of the DAHA of type $\check{C_1}C_1$ and non-symmetric Askey-Wilson functions: Introduction

 We already mentioned most of the contents of this paper, but here we summarize them again.
 In Section 2 we introduce the DAHA of type $\check{C_1}C_1$ in two different but equivalent presentations.
 In Section 3 about DAHA automorphisms we first discuss the somewhat subtle notion of a symmetry of a (parameter dependent) DAHA.
 Then we present a number of symmetries for the $\check{C_1}C_1$ DAHA and we discuss some of the groups they generate.
 In Section 4 we define the basic DAHA representation and consider the action of automorphisms, notably of $t_4$, on it.
 We also discuss the spherical subalgebra (which is isomorphic to the Zhedanov algebra at a special scalar value of the Casimir element), its polynomial representation, and its symmetries.
 In Section 5 we introduce AW polynomials and functions and give some of their properties.
 Next Section 6 deals with the action of DAHA automorphisms on AW polynomials and functions.
 Finally Section 7 presents non-symmetric AW polynomials and the non-symmetric AW function as defined by Stokman, and we discuss their symmetries.
 Then we derive the new expression of the non-symmetric AW function as a sum of a symmetric and an anti-symmetric term.
 We derive the explicit expression in rank one of Stokman's kernel in Appendix A. In Appendix B we give an alternative proof that the non-symmetric AW function in our new expression is an eigenfunction of the $Y$ operator (which was for Stokman's kernel already part of the definition).

 As a follow-up to this paper we have two further papers in preparation, to which we will sometimes refer in this paper.
-The tentative titles are: \ This gives a contravariant functorial relation: \mLP
+The tentative titles are: \ Here we let $\hat t$ act on the $a$-parametrized free algebra with generators $\{U\}$ by sending expressions $f(a)g(\{U\})$ to $f(\hat t^{-1}(a))g(\{U\})$.
+There results a contravariant functorial relation between automorphsisms $t$ of the first type and automorphisms $\td t$ of the second type: \mLP

 \mLP Although the definition of the automorphism of the second type is more elegant and more intuitive, it is less suitable for our purposes, because we want to consider the action of automorphisms on special representations.